core-c/LEDE_17.01.4.FPU_EMULATION/README.md

 ## Creating a cross-compiled custom firmware

-####Create and enter your LEDE folder,
+####Create and enter your LEDE folder
-the location where you want the LEDE source-code placed.
+This will become the location where you want the LEDE source-code placed.
 ```
   mkdir /usr/src/LEDE
   cd /usr/src/LEDE